 I was a little nervous about sterilizing the jars.
 It always seemed like such a process.
 Turns out it’s simple.
 Put the jars on a cookie sheet without their lids.
 Pre-heat the oven to 180 and pop them in there for 10 minutes.
 At the same time, boil the lids in water in a pot for 10 minutes.
 Use tongs to place the lids on a towel after to dry.
 You don’t want moisture in the yogurt making it thinner.
 After the jars have been in the oven for 10 minutes, remove them and cover with a towel until you’re ready to fill them.
 They need to cool before you add the yogurt mixture so you don’t kill the probiotics.

-2 (14-ounce) cans coconut milk
+- 2 14 oz cans coconut milk

-2 Probiotic Capsules of 50 billion 4 tablespoons store-bought coconut yogurt
+- 2 Probiotic capsules of 50 billion

-Pour the cans of milk in a pot.
+- Pour the cans of milk in a pot.
 Warm the milk until it’s all liquid and there are no longer clumps of coconut milk.

-Sprinkle Agar Agar flakes on top and let it simmer for about 5 minutes.
+- Sprinkle Agar Agar flakes on top and let it simmer for about 5 minutes.
 Then whisk together.
 The mixture should reach about 150 degrees, then remove from the heat.
 In gelatin recipes, this is when you would add the gelatin/milk mixture.
 For this one, just remove it from the heat and wait until the temperature goes down to 100 or below.

-Break open the probiotic capsules and stir them in along with your sweetener of choice.
+- Break open the probiotic capsules and stir them in along with your sweetener of choice.

-Pour the mixture onto your jars and place the lids on.
+- Pour the mixture onto your jars and place the lids on.

-If you have a yogurt maker, follow the instructions and you’re done.
+- If you have a yogurt maker, follow the instructions and you’re done.
 I have a yogurt maker and I love it!
 If not, you can use a dehydrator on 110 for 12-24 hours.
 The longer it ferments, the tangier it gets.
 That’s why I love the yogurt maker.
 It gets it right every time without having to taste test.

-Flavoring: If you want to flavor your yogurt, you need to wait until it’s done.
+- If you want to flavor your yogurt, you need to wait until it’s done.
 You can’t flavor before you ferment.
 I like to do strawberry.
 For a batch this size, I remove the yogurt from the jars, put it all in my Vita-Mix with 8 strawberries and a little more sweetener.
 I blend it all up and then put it back in the jars and in the refrigerator to thicken again.